 The three model of the component should be associated to the component and must be present in the library of the software in order to visualize the three dimensional view of the circuit.

+WE have six PCB Designing Steps below.
 You must have noted that all of the above items should be available in the software library so that all the tasks can be done effectively.
-Proteus has very rich component library which comes preinstalled in Proteus.
+Proteus has very rich component library which comes pre installed in Proteus.
 Each component in the library of Proteus has been associated with its simulation model, PCB footprint and 3d model.
 Although there are some components whose PCB footprint are not available but still you can download the footprint or simulation model quite easily.
 You must have figured out the advantage of using the Proteus for circuit designing that the same software can be used from simulation to 3d visualization of the printed circuit board.
 Let us now learn how to design the printed circuit board in Proteus: